TheCakan/JavaGameProjects/README.md

-Games that i've did using Java.
+Games that I've done using Java.

 --- FIRST PROJECT ---

-First project(Arena PPJJ27) is a battle game which you can fight with monsters in an arena.
+The first project(Arena PPJJ27) is a battle game which you can fight with monsters in an arena.

 There are two types of weapons 1 is normal and the other is counterhanded against monsters.